Contents

 The Royal Mint Museum

-Explore the Tower's Mint's rich history between 1279 and 1812 through the permanent exhibition, "The Tower's Mint: Coins and Kings."
-Delight in rare objects from the Royal Mint Museum's collection and learn about the monarchs who left their mark through their coinage.
+Explore the rich history of the Tower's Mint between 1279 and 1812 through the permanent exhibition, "The Tower's Mint: Coins and Kings."
+Delight in rare objects, including over 80,000 coins from ancient times and 12,000 medals, from the Royal Mint Museum's collection and learn about the monarchs who left their mark through their coinage.

 About the Tower's residents